mongodb/django-mongodb-backend/docs/source/ref/django-admin.rst

 .. django-admin:: showencryptedfieldsmap

     This command shows the mapping of encrypted fields to attributes including data type, data keys and query types.
+It can be used to set the ``encrypted_fields_map`` in ``AutoEncryptionOpts``.
+Defaults to showing
-Defaults to showing existing keys from the configured key vault.
+    existing keys from the configured key vault.

     .. django-admin-option:: --database DATABASE